Uyghur detainees at Guantanamo Bay: Combatant Status Review Tribunal results

+An article about the Uyghurs' appeal, in The Jurist, citing the Fifth Denbeaux Report: The no-hearing hearings, called the Uighur's Combatant Status Review Tribunals "show trials".
+In April 2007, Sabin Willett, a lawyer for the Uyghurs, described their situation as:

 Asylum in Albania

 None of the Uyghurs wanted to be returned to China.
-The United States declined to grant the Uyghurs political asylum, or to allow them parole, or even freedom on the Naval Base.
+The United States declined to grant the Uyghurs political asylum, or to allow them parole, or even freedom on the naval base.

 Some of the Uyghurs had lawyers who volunteered to help them pursue a writ of habeas corpus, which would have been one step in getting them freed from U.S. detention.

 In the case of Qassim v.
 Bush, those Uyghurs argued for their writ of habeas corpus in United States Court of Appeals for the District of Columbia Circuit was scheduled to hear arguments on Monday May 8, 2006.
 Five of the Uyghurs were transported to Albania, on Friday May 5, 2006; the United States officials filed an emergency motion to dismiss later that day.
 The court dismissed the case as moot.